FinochioM/S2D/Readme.md

 # S2D

-A simple 2D graphics library for Scala 3, built on top of LWJGL and OpenGL.
+A simple 2D graphics library for Scala-Native, built on top of SDL2 and OpenGL.
 S2D provides an easy-to-use API for creating 2D games and graphics applications.

 ## Changelog & TO-DO
 You can take a look at what packages/functions I will add in the future in the _[LIBRARY_EXPANSION.TXT](https://github.com/FinochioM/S2D/blob/master/LIBRARY_EXPANSION.txt)_ file.